 Breast Augmentation Techniques

-There are several incision techniques popular for breast augmentation procedures.
+There are several popular incision techniques for this procedure.

 This incision is made under the breast, in the breast crease.